This tutorial covers:

 , and findOne

 .
-We will add a test for each of the methods.
+You will add a test for each of the methods.
 The customer.service.spec.ts

-file already includes a test boilerplate that we can use to test the customer service.
-Before adding each test, you need to configure the testing module by providing it with all required dependencies.
+file already includes a test boilerplate that you can use to test the customer service.
+Before adding each of the tests, though, you need to configure the testing module by providing all required dependencies.
 The test configuration is added in a beforeEach

 block.
 Here is the configuration for the customer service: